areaDetector/ADTimePix3/README.md

 Histogram Streaming (PrvHst)
 ------------------------------------------

-The PrvHst channel (`TPX3-TEST:cam1:PrvHstFilePath`) supports real-time 1D histogram streaming and accumulation with Time-of-Flight (ToF) plotting capabilities:
+The PrvHst channel (`TPX3-TEST:cam1:PrvHstFilePath`) supports real-time 1D histogram streaming and accumulation with Time-of-Flight (ToF) plotting capabilities.
+This feature integrates the jsonhisto TCP streaming functionality from the standalone histogram IOC into the ADTimePix3 driver, providing unified histogram processing within the areaDetector framework.

 * **Accumulation Enable Control (`PrvHstAccumulationEnable`)**: Controls whether the ADTimePix3 driver connects to the TCP port and performs histogram accumulation processing.
 When enabled, the driver connects to the TCP port (e.g., port 8451) and processes histogram frames for accumulation.
 When disabled, the driver does not connect to the TCP port, allowing other clients to connect instead.
 This is useful when you want external clients to process jsonhisto data without the driver consuming the TCP connection.
 Note: `WritePrvHst` must still be enabled for Serval to configure the PrvHst channel; `PrvHstAccumulationEnable` only controls whether the driver connects to the TCP stream.

 * **Running Sum Accumulation**: Accumulates histogram bin values over all frames using 64-bit integers to prevent overflow.
 Access via `PrvHstHistogramData` PV (INT64 waveform array).
+The running sum is continuously updated as new frames arrive.

 * **Current Frame Display**: Individual frame histogram data available via `PrvHstHistogramFrame` PV (INT32 waveform array).
+Each frame shows the histogram bin values for the most recently received frame.

-* **Sum of Last N Frames**: Calculates sum of the last N frames (configurable via frame buffer management).
+* **Sum of Last N Frames**: Calculates sum of the last N frames (configurable via `PrvHstFramesToSum` PV, default: 10).
 Access via `PrvHstHistogramSumNFrames` PV (INT64 waveform array).
+Update interval configurable via `PrvHstSumUpdateInterval` PV (default: 1 frame).

 * **Time-of-Flight Axis**: Time axis in milliseconds for plotting histograms vs ToF.
 Access via `PrvHstHistogramTimeMs` PV (DOUBLE waveform array).
-Bin centers are calculated from bin edges and converted to milliseconds.
+Bin centers are calculated from bin edges (using `binWidth` and `binOffset` from jsonhisto metadata) and converted to milliseconds using the TimePix3 TDC clock period.

-* **NDArray Callbacks**: Histogram data is available as 1D NDArray via callbacks (NDArrayAddress=5) for use with areaDetector plugins.
+* **NDArray Callbacks**: Histogram data is available as 1D NDArray via callbacks (NDArrayAddress=5) for use with areaDetector plugins (NDFileTIFF, NDFileHDF5, etc.).
+The NDArray contains the accumulated histogram data (64-bit integers) and can be saved to disk or processed by other areaDetector plugins.

+* **Metadata and Statistics**: The driver provides additional metadata PVs:
+  - `PrvHstTimeAtFrame`: Timestamp at frame (nanoseconds from jsonhisto)
+  - `PrvHstFrameBinSize`: Number of bins in current frame
+  - `PrvHstFrameBinWidth`: Bin width parameter (TDC clock ticks)
+  - `PrvHstFrameBinOffset`: Bin offset parameter (TDC clock ticks)
+  - `PrvHstFrameCount`: Total number of frames processed
+  - `PrvHstTotalCounts`: Total counts across all accumulated frames (INT64)
+  - `PrvHstAcqRate`: Acquisition rate (Hz)
+  - `PrvHstProcessingTime`: Average processing time per frame (ms)
+  - `PrvHstMemoryUsage`: Estimated memory usage for accumulation buffers (MB)

 * **Phoebus Screen**: Use `PrvHstHistogram.bob` screen (located in `Acquire/` folder) to visualize histogram data with three XY plots:
   - **Accumulated Histogram**: Running sum vs ToF [ms]